pse-ecn/expanded-cross-neighborhood/README.md

 # Expanded Cross Neighborhood distance based Re-ranking (ECN)

-In this repository, we provide the reranking code used for our paper **A Pose-Sensitive Embedding for Person Re-Identification with Expanded Cross Neighborhood Re-Ranking**.
+In this repository, we provide the reranking and evaluation code used for our paper **A Pose-Sensitive Embedding for Person Re-Identification with Expanded Cross Neighborhood Re-Ranking**.

 This includes our Expanded Cross Neighborhood Re-Ranking Matlab code.
 The training code for our [Pose Sensitive Embedding Model](https://github.com/pse-ecn/pose-sensitive-embedding) is located in a separate repository.